DataBridgeAI/ChatwithDatabase/DataPipeline/README.md

 Tracking and logging are essential for monitoring the data pipeline’s execution and detecting issues at each stage.

 ## In the Context of Our SQL Chatbot:
-- *Tracking: The execution flow of the pipeline (e.g., schema extraction, embedding generation, feedback processing) is tracked through **Airflow*.
+- **Tracking**: The execution flow of the pipeline (e.g., schema extraction, embedding generation, feedback processing) is tracked through **Airflow**.
 This helps to ensure that tasks are executed in the correct order and that issues are identified promptly.

-- *Logging*: Monitor logs from Airflow in the Composer environment for debugging.
+- **Logging**: Monitor logs from Airflow in the Composer environment for debugging.
 Logs are available for each task within the DAG.

 # Pipeline Flow Optimization